-Lovers of class and other fine things might want to head to the renovated Downtown Bryan for some shopping and food, or to the Messina Hof Winery, one of the most-decorated in the state.
+Lovers of class and other fine things might want to head to the Messina Hof Winery, one of the most-decorated wineries in the state.
+These folks have been making fine wines since 1977, and you’ll surely taste this long tradition as you sip a glass.

-And finally, for outdoor lovers, Lake Bryan is a great place to go swimming, or to mountain bike along its 20 miles and miles of well-kept trails.
+For outdoor lovers, Lake Bryan is a great place to go swimming, to fish for bass, crappie or catfish, or to mountain bike along its 20 miles of well-kept trails.